karol-dubas/MultithreadingCSharp/README.md

 # Concurrent programming

 Concurrent programming made it possible to solve the problem of multitasking when the first OS were created, even with only 1 CPU core.
-During concurrent programming, there is a **context switching**, that is imperceptible to humans (looks like parallelism).
+Concurrent means executing multiple tasks on a 1 thread/core and during it there is a **context switching**, that is imperceptible to humans (looks like parallelism).

 # Asynchronous programming

-Solves the problem of blocking threads (not concurrency or parallelism).
+It solves the problem of blocking threads (not related to concurrency or parallelism) using parallel/concurrent programming and notifies when the result is available.

 Used for I/O operations that are beyond the scope of the application and require processing time in an external program:
 - network resources
 - disk write & read
 - memory